 They have officially taken over

-They went in and checked it out, and decided to stayed there.
-(Well, I guess they might think it's our best chicken coop design)!
+They went in and checked it out and decided to stay there!

 So my hubby added two roost bars and a nice nest box for them.